studio-delusion/packeteer/README.md

 # Usage

-As said just earlier, you describe the structure of a buffer
+As said earlier, you describe the structure of a buffer

 ```lua
 local packeteer = require(path.to.packeteer)